svareille/OnlyKey-backup-reader/README.md

 Given that I don't use this feature, the testing process has been quite light.
 This should work, but I can't guaranty it.

-Feel free to create an [Issue](https://github.com/SimonVareille/OnlyKey-backup-reader/issues/new/choose) if you find a bug.
+Feel free to create an [Issue](https://github.com/svareille/OnlyKey-backup-reader/issues/new/choose) if you find a bug.

 ### Uncovered data

 #### FIDO and FIDO2

-Displaying FIDO and FIDO2 keys without actually using them woud be of little to no use.
+Displaying FIDO and FIDO2 keys without actually using them would be of little to no use.
 I don't plan to support them for the moment.

 ## Usage